Recreational access on PGRs

 PGR Listing (alphabetical)

 Agrologists are the Alberta Environment and Parks staff that work with the users of PGRs.
 They can answer any additional questions surrounding access and the operations of the grazing reserves.

 Personal information collection and use notification

-The personal information you provide to Alberta Environment and Parks (AEP) is collected under the authorization of Section 11 of the Recreational Access Regulation, and is being managed in accordance with Part 2 of the Freedom of Information and Protection of Privacy Act.
+Personal information you provide to AEP is collected under the authorization of Section 11 of the Recreational Access Regulation, and is being managed in accordance with Part 2 of the Freedom of Information and Protection of Privacy Act.

 The information being collected will be used by AEP in this regard and will not be used or disclosed for any other purpose without your consent by AEP.

 You will not receive a reply.
 Do not enter any personal information such as telephone numbers, addresses, or emails.